BAT Self-Perform Updates

 When public comment ended, the first action taken by the STIF committee was to pass a motion advising Benton County not to put any further resources toward the in-house proposal.
 To view the rest of that meeting and other agenda items discussed, you can visit this link to view their Zoom recording using the following passcode: 3e!&K^2b

 Despite all of the opposition, Benton County will continue work on this proposal.
 We strongly recommend continued letter writing, emails, and public comment at Board of Commissioner meetings.
-We will also get the word out when the next opportunity for a strong public showing presents itself.
+We will continue to get the word out when there are new opportunities for strong public showings.
 We will edit this article, update our News page, and post to our Facebook page to share this information as we receive it.

 In the meantime, Dial-A-Bus will continue to provide the efficient, compassionate service our community has come to expect.
 Thank you all for your support.